kane17/shiny-euros/README.md

 # shiny-euros
-Shinydashboard to display stats and scores from the euros 2024
+Shinydashboard to display stats and scores from the euros 2024 for module SBD1 at BFH.

 Link to deployed app: https://keijo-nierula.shinyapps.io/euros-dashboard/